helidon-io/helidon/docs/modules/data-jdbc/declarative.md

 List<Contact> findByNullableEmail(String email);
 ```

-Data JDBC binds a typed SQL `NULL`, but it does not change the meaning of the
+Data JDBC supplies the typed SQL `NULL` without changing the predicate's
-SQL predicate.
+meaning.

-Binding a value for an SQL `LIKE` predicate does not escape wildcard
+Data JDBC passes wildcard characters in a value for an SQL `LIKE` predicate
-characters.
-To treat input as literal text, escape the configured escape
+without escaping them.
+When the input represents literal text, the application
-character, `%`, and `_`.
-The SQL must declare the same escape character:
+escapes the configured escape character, `%`, and `_`, while the SQL declares
+the same escape character:

 ```java
 @Jdbc.Statement("""